-- (i) for protection from or application of disclosure of information under 11 U.S.C. § 107; and - (j) for relief after dismissal of an involuntary case. - Rule 9004-2 Caption of Pleadings.
+- (f) for admission pro hac vice; - (g) for emergency relief; - (h) for an extension of time to file documents required under 11 U.S.C. § 521; - (i) for protection from or application of disclosure of information under 11 U.S.C. § 107; and - (j) for relief after dismissal of an involuntary case. - Rule 9004-1 Caption of Pleadings.
 Unless additional information is required under 11 U.S.C. § 342(c), any pleading filed with the clerk in a contested matter must contain a caption substantially in compliance with L.B.F.
-9004-2.
+9004-1.
 Unless additional information is required under 11 U.S.C. § 342(c), any pleading filed with the clerk in an adversary proceeding must contain a caption substantially in compliance with L.B.F.
-9004-3. - Rule 9010-1 Attorneys Notice of Appearance. - (a) General Appearance.
+9004-2. - Rule 9010-1 Attorneys Notice of Appearance. - (a) General Appearance.
 An attorney who files with the clerk any application, motion, stipulation, or other document, other than as set forth in subdivision (b), is deemed to have entered an appearance for the party on whose behalf the document is filed. - (b) Limited Appearance.
 An attorney filing a proof of claim or interest is deemed to have entered an appearance only for the purpose of any objection that may be filed to that claim. - (c) Change of Address.
 When attorneys or parties representing themselves change their e-mail or physical addresses, they are required to provide notification as follows: - (1) Electronic filers must immediately update their addresses in the ECF system.
 If an address changes in a specific case, electronic filers must docket a Change of Address in each case in which the change should appear to enable the clerk to update the information. - (2) Paper filers must notify the clerk in writing of their new address so that the clerk may enter it in the ECF system.
 If an attorney has entered an appearance in more than one case, he also must file with the clerk a listing of all such cases so the new address may be entered by the clerk on the docket of each case. - (d) Withdrawal of Appearance.
 The debtor's attorney or an attorney in a pending adversary or contested matter may not withdraw his or her appearance except upon motion, after hearing and by order of the court, unless another attorney eligible to appear before the court enters his or her appearance simultaneously with the request for withdrawal of appearance.
 If an attorney leaves a law firm and the firm remains counsel for certain cases, the law firm must submit a list of cases that the firm is retaining with its current address.
 If the firm has not entered an appearance in a case, it must enter an appearance in the cases it is retaining.
 An attorney may not submit a change of address as a substitute for filing a motion to withdraw.